 Enforce secure text messaging in your business with these tips:

-Find a secure SMS platform with end-to-end encryption to protect users' data.
-This ensures third parties can’t intercept and read your messages.
-Instead, only you and the intended recipient can see it.
+Find a secure SMS platform with encryption to protect users' data.
+This ensures unauthorized parties can’t read the messages on the SMS platform.
+It also helps protect your customers data from being leaked from the platform.

-While looking at encryption protocols to select a secure chat app, ensure the SMS platform also encrypts photos and videos.
+While looking at encryption protocols to select a secure chat app, ensure the SMS platform also encrypts photos and videos at rest.

 Use multi-factor authentication